Progress Log

 Some forward progress; some backtracking; no bed bugs or short stories.
 We had a dark horse on the Trackbear this month—our friend Genni exploded onto the scene to beat out Anneliese and give me a run for my money.

-Goal for June: I give up on my wildly overoptimistic word count goals; life always happens, and also, it's now bright and sunny and the beach is calling.
+Goal for June: I give up on my wildly overoptimistic word count goals for the summer; life always happens, and also, it's now bright and sunny and the beach is calling.
 Goal for June is just to make one chapter of headway into Act 2 for every chapter of Act 1 that I backtrack to rewrite.

 April 2026